-Here are 3 UTM parameter use cases you can implement right away.
+Here are tjree UTM parameter use cases you can implement right away.

 Suppose you want to find your highest ROI-yielding social media platform and which links on that platform perform the best, traffic-wise.
 Then, UTMs can help you analyze your social media referral traffic.

-For example, on Twitter, you have 4 options to promote your links – a regular tweet, a promoted tweet, website field and profile/bio description.
+For example, on Twitter, you have four options to promote your links – a regular tweet, a promoted tweet, a website field, a and profile/bio description.

 Barring the profile link (since it displays the first part of the URL you enter), you can track all of these link clicks separately.